dcoales/Thortiq/docs/thortiq_spec.md

 ## 7) Search & indexing

 ### 7.1 Search input
-Each pane should have a search icon in the top right of the pane header.
-If the icon is clicked the breadcrumb is replaced by in search input field where the user can enter search criteria using the query language described below.

-The search results will replace the previously shown nodes in the outline pane.
+Each pane should have a black and white outline search icon (stylistically matching the home button in the breadcrumb) in the top right of the pane header to the left of the navigation arrows.
+If the icon is clicked the breadcrumb is replaced by a search input field where the user can enter search criteria using the query language described below.
+The search input field should have a grey border to match the colour of the home icon.
+The input field should not highlight when the user clicks into it to start editing.

+The navigation arrows to the right of the search bar should still be visible and function.
+The home button should still be visible to the left of the search input field, positioned exactly where it would be if the breadcrumb were still visible.

+There should be a small cross at the left hand edge of the input field (with a little left margin).
+If the user hits the cross while there are search criteria in the search input the criteria should be deleted.
+If the user hits the cross a second time the search input should be removed and the breadcrumb should re-appear.

+If the user focuses on a node, clicks on a wikilink or clicks one of the forward or back navigation icons the search should be cleared, the search input removed and the breadcrumb should re-appear.

 ### 7.2 Advanced query language
 - **Fields:** `text`, `path`, `tag`, `type`, `created`, `updated`.